ikechuwkwu11/dog-shopping/README.md

-Dog Shopping Site
+# 🐶 Dog Shopping Site (Flask App)
-A simple and modular Flask web application for browsing and managing dog-related products, built using Flask Blueprints.
-This project is structured to separate admin and user functionalities, making it scalable and maintainable.
+A simple, scalable, and modular Flask web application for browsing and managing dog-related products.
+Built using Flask Blueprints, this project cleanly separates admin and user functionality, making it easy to maintain and extend.

-Features
+## 🌟 Features
+🛍️ User/Public

-- View and search dog products (public/user)
+- View all available dog-related products
--  Admin panel for managing inventory
--  Add, edit, delete products (admin only)
--  Search functionality
+- Search products by name or category
+- View product details (price, description, etc.)
--  Login & registration system
+- User registration and login

+### 🔐 Admin Panel
+- Add new products
+- Edit existing product details
+- Delete products from inventory
+- Admin-level search functionality
+- Secured admin access

+#### ⚙️ Development Architecture
--  Modular Flask Blueprints for clean separation
+- Modular Blueprints for user and admin sections
+- Easy to scale and maintain

- Tech Stack
+##### 🛠 Tech Stack
+- Layer	Technology

-- Backend: Python, Flask
+- Backend	Python, Flask
-- Database: SQLite (can be swapped for PostgreSQL or MySQL)
+- Database	SQLite (can be upgraded to PostgreSQL or MySQL)
-- Frontend: HTML, Bootstrap (optional)
+- Frontend	HTML, Bootstrap (optional)
-- ORM: SQLAlchemy
+- ORM	SQLAlchemy
-- Session Management: Flask-Login
+- Authentication	Flask-Login

-## Project Structure